joergjo/contosoads-containerapp/README.md

 These steps are optional and not required to deploy the application to Azure.
 Use them to learn about building and running the application on your local machine and alternate deployment techniques.

-### Building and running the sample app on your PC or Mac with your favorite IDE or just the .NET SDK
+### Building and running the sample app on your PC or Mac with using the .NET SDK and Dapr

-See [this document](docs/build-and-run.md) for instructions on how to build and run the sample app on your PC or Mac.
+See [this document](docs/build-and-run.md) for instructions on how to build and run the sample app on your PC or Mac if you have the .NET SDK and Dapr locally installed.

 ### Running the sample app on your PC or Mac using Docker Desktop